A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Algorithm Design

 and it is necessary to estimate the Lipschitz constant of $\hat{\nabla}_x \widetilde{\phi}_t(x)$, which further requires an upper bound estimate of $\nabla^2_{xy}\widetilde{g}_t(x,\hat{y})$.
 By directly computing the mixed Hessian (or referred to as Jacobian)

 we need a negative upper bound estimate of $h_i(x,\hat{y})$, which can be achieved by upper bounding $h_i(x,y^\ast_t(x))$ if $h_i(x,\hat{y})$ and $h_i(x,y^\ast_t(x))$ are close to each other.
 However upper bounding $h_i(x,y^\ast_t(x))$ is hard: if $t$ is sufficiently small, for those indices $i$ that are active in the original problem, $h_i(x,y^\ast_t(x))$ will also approach zero.
 On the other hand, in order to make sure that $h_i(x,\hat{y})$ and $h_i(x,y^\ast_t(x))$ are as close as possible, we need to design an effective algorithm for the lower-level problem.
 It is challenging to design an effective algorithm: due to the log-barrier, the gradient of barrier reformulation $\widetilde{g}_t(x)$ tends to explode near the boundary, making it not globally Lipschitz smooth.
-Specifically, by direct computing the gradient of lower-level problem
+Specifically, observe that the gradient of lower-level problem, given below